Modularity, Code Specialization, and Zero-Cost Abstractions for Program Verification: A Generic State Machine: the Streaming API

-A block algorithm revolves around its \li+state+, of type \li+stateful+.
-A block algorithm may need to keep a key at run-time (\li+km = Runtime+, e.g. Poly1305), or keep a ghost key for specification purposes (\li+km = Erased+, e.g. keyed Blake2), or may need no key at all, in which case the \li+key+ field is a degenerate instance of \li+stateful+ where \li+key.s = unit+.
+\paragraph{Run-time characteristics.} A block algorithm revolves around its state, which implements the \li`State` stateful API.
+It may need to keep a key at run-time (\li`km = Runtime`, e.g., Poly1305), or keep a ghost key for specification purposes (\li`km = Erased`, e.g., keyed Blake2), or may need no key at all, in which case the \li`key` field is a degenerate instance of the \li`Key` stateful API, such that \li`key.s = unit`.